Information and Pictures

 "Tundra (left) from show dog lines, and Tacoma (right) from working lines, are both working together as flock guards on a farm.
 Tundra has an immensely thick coat.
 While working, burrs and sticks get caught in his coat and have to be worked or cut out.
 Tacoma, on the other hand, has a thinner coat.
 It’s still thick compared to most breeds, but is much thinner than Tundra's show coat.
 Burrs and sticks do not get caught in her coat as easily.
 Tundra, from show lines, is less wary of strangers than Tacoma.
 Tacoma is more likely to bark at strangers, she keeps her distance and circles around the person or stays back barking and wagging her tail at the same time.
 Tundra (show lines) is still wary of strangers; however, he is more likely to walk up to be petted than Tacoma is.
 It is very, very rare that Tacoma will approach a stranger to be petted.
 She keeps her distance, barks, but does not show signs of physical aggression.
 At night Tacoma seems to be more on guard than Tundra; Tundra will often stay in one spot for the night while Tacoma will walk the border of the property over and over, barking at and chasing anything she thinks does not belong.
 I have seen Tacoma chase a fox off the property.
 The fox got away through the fence, but not by much.
 The chickens were safe that night!
 Tundra will bark at night and I have seen him run after animals that do not belong, but not as often as Tacoma.
 Both dogs live outside with a herd of goats, two horses and nightly free roam around a chicken coop, guinea fowl and peafowl, which they protect from the fox, raccoon, possum and skunk.
 Without these two flock guards I am sure we would have no birds left.
 They have saved them countless times."

-Great Pyrenees Tundra (back) and Tacoma (front) watching over their flock of goats
+Great Pyrenees Tundra (back) and Tacoma (front) watching over their herd of goats

 "We bought Osa, a spayed female, at age 2 months in 2008.
 She was put right in with three ewes and a ram.
 We now have thirty sheep, including 11 lambs born since late November.
 This photograph is typical of her behavior regarding the ram and one or two other ewes.
 She will hold this pose for up to 30 minutes or so, sometimes with eyes closed, often with eyes open, and it seems very Buddhist.
 Do any other Great Pyrenees folk know this behavior or have seen anything like it?
 This is the world's coolest dog."